xwl42/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Marking Lab Attendance

+Marks the lab attendance of an existing person in the addressbook.

+Format: `marka INDEX l/LABNUMBER`

+* Edits the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* `LABNUMBER` represents the lab session to mark attendance for.
+It must be between 1 and 10 (inclusive).
+* Attendance can only be marked once per lab.

+Example:
+* `marka 2 l/7` marks Lab 7 of the second person as attended.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.